ReCycle: Resilient Training of Large DNNs using Pipeline Adaptation: Evaluation

-DeepSpeed, and any system that uses a pipeline schedule similar to 1F1B, does not fully utilize GPU memory, especially in later pipeline stages~\cite{pipedream}.
-This is because GPU workers that execute earlier pipeline stages must store a larger number of intermediate results, as shown in Figure~\ref{fig:fault-free-and-adaptive-schedule}.
-Figure~\ref{fig:mem-utilization} shows how \NAME exploits this opportunity and uniformly utilizes nearly all GPU memory to optimize pipelined execution.
-The MILP formulation is able to carefully model and manage the additional memory requirements within GPU memory constraints and avoid memory exhaustion.
+DeepSpeed -- and any system utilizing a pipeline schedule akin to 1F1B -- fails to fully utilize GPU memory, especially in the later pipeline stages~\cite{pipedream}.
+This surplus arises because GPU workers in earlier stages must store more intermediate results, as shown in Figure~\ref{fig:fault-free-and-adaptive-schedule}.
+In contrast, \NAME effectively capitalizes on this opportunity, achieving near-complete utilization of GPU memory to optimize adaptive pipelined execution in the presence of failures.
+The \textit{Planner}'s MILP formulation is tailored to model and manage these additional memory requirements while adhering to GPU memory constraints, thereby preventing memory exhaustion.

-\paragraph{What is the overhead of \NAME's \textit{Planner}?} To understand how fast the \textit{Planner} can generate optimized schedules for large clusters, Table~\ref{tbl:planner} shows the time required to generate all necessary schedules for up to $25\%$ of node failures across various parallelism strategies.
-Recall that the user can configure a smaller or larger fault-tolerance threshold.
-The reported latency includes both {\it Planner} phases.
-We report the results using Gurobi MILP solver~\cite{gurobi} running on an 96-core CPU.
-We can generate all solutions to support up to $512$ failures in the 2048-GPU case ($DP=32$, $PP=64$) within 3153 seconds (52.5 minutes).
-Given that the training time for large models on thousands of GPUs is measured in weeks~\cite{megatron-nlg, megascale, training-at-meta}, the {\it Planner's} latency is insigificant.
+\paragraph{What is the overhead of \NAME's \textit{Planner}?} To evaluate the latency of the \textit{Planner} in generating adaptive schedules for large clusters, Figure~\ref{tbl:planner} shows the time required to generate all necessary schedules for up to 25\% node failures across various hybrid parallelism strategies.
+Users have the flexibility to configure the fault-tolerance threshold to suit their needs, whether smaller or larger.
+The reported latency encompasses both phases of the \textit{Planner} and was measured using the Gurobi MILP solver~\cite{gurobi} on a 96-core CPU.

+In a training setup with 2048 GPUs (with $DP=32$ and $PP=64$), the \textit{Planner} can generate all adaptive schedules to accommodate up to $512$ failures in just $3153$ seconds (or $52.5$ minutes).
+Considering that training large models on thousands of GPUs typically takes weeks~\cite{megatron-nlg, megascale, training-at-meta}, the \textit{Planner}'s latency is negligible, accounting for less than $0.1\%$ of the overall training time.

 \multilinecomment{ We seek to answer following questions: